osmphp/framework/docs/01-getting-started/06-web-server.md

 ## Nginx

 In order to run your application under Nginx Web server, create and enable a *virtual host*.
 In simple terms, it's a setup that instructs Nginx to execute your application whenever it receives an HTTP request for the specified domain name.
 The whole procedure is described below.
+Also, make sure that your domain name resolves to the server's IP address.

+In most cases, use the following commands to perform all these steps:

+    cd {project_path}

+    # create the `nginx_virtual_host.conf` file.
+Optionally, pass a domain name
+    # as an argument.
+If it's omitted, `$NAME.local` is used.
+    osmt config:nginx

+    # add the domain name to the hosts file.
+Optionally, pass a domain name
+    # as an argument.
+If it's omitted, `$NAME.local` is used.
+By default, the
+    # domain name maps to the localhost, `127.0.0.1`, use `--ip=1.2.3.4` to
+    # override that.
+    sudo osmt config:host

+    # copy the `nginx_virtual_host.conf` file to Nginx configuration, and
+    # restart Nginx.
+If the file already exists in the Nginx configuration, it
+    # will be overwritten.
+    sudo osmt install:nginx

+Alternatively, you can perform all these steps manually as described below.
+It's also a good read for better understanding of Nginx configuration.

+### Resolving Domain Name To Server IP

 Before you begin, purchase the domain name (let's say, it's `www.example.com`), and make sure it's configured to resolve at your production server (let's say `123.456.78.90`).